 But why?
 Many people often ask me if it's because of pollution.
 Japan is actually a very clean country; even large cities like Tokyo enjoy blue skies on a clear day.
 People wear masks in Japan if:

 - They have a cold.
 If they're coughing and sneezing but still have to be out for work or school, they wear a mask to avoid spreading their germs.

 - To protect themselves from others' germs.
 Some people, especially those who have to ride crowded trains or visit busy places, are worried about catching colds or other contagious diseases from others and so wear masks to protect themselves.

 - Because of hay fever.
 Many Japanese people suffer from hay fever in spring and masks can protect their noses and mouths from flying pollen.

 They don't wear masks because of pollution!

 Think before you accept a stereotype as fact!
-Although all of these six common misconceptions do come from some truth, they're far from accurate.
+Although all of these eight common misconceptions do come from some truth, they're far from accurate.
 Japan isn't perfect by any means, but there are a lot of great things about the country too.
 Don't let these common misconceptions deter you from visiting!

 © 2017 Poppy